technance-foundation/vercel-to-github-relay/README.md

 # **Vercel → GitHub Relay**

-This service connects Vercel preview deployments with GitHub E2E test pipeline.
+This service connects Vercel preview deployments with GitHub’s E2E test pipeline.

-GitHub Actions can run tests — but they don’t know _when_ a preview is actually ready.
+GitHub Actions can run tests — but they don’t know _when_ a preview deployment is actually ready.
 This Relay fills that gap.

 Whenever Vercel finishes building a preview deployment, the Relay: